jeremydaly/lambda-api/README.md

 });
 ```

 By saving references in namespaces, you can access them without needing to require them in every module.
-Namespaces can be added using the `app()` method of the API. `app()` accepts either two parameters: a string representing the name of the namespace and a function reference, OR an object with string names as keys and function references as the values.
+Namespaces can be added using the `app()` method of the API. `app()` accepts either two parameters: a string representing the name of the namespace and a function reference *OR* an object with string names as keys and function references as the values.
 For example:

 ```javascript
 api.app('namespace',require('./lib/ns-functions.js'))